Introduction to Map object in JavaScript

 console.log(items.size) // 2

-To remove an element from the Map object, you can use the delete() method:
+To remove an element from a Map object, use the delete() method:

 const items = new Map()